improves mother and child care in Afrika

 Financial reporting expenses 2022:

-The Foundation has found Regina Namumba, a very experienced sonographer with whom the Foundation worked fruitfully at the Mount Meru hospital in Arusha, to provide intensive hands-on training to 3 sonographers selected by us.
+The Foundation has found Regina Namumba, a very experienced ultrasound technician with whom the Foundation worked fruitfully at the Mount Meru hospital in Arusha, willing to provide intensive hands-on training to 3 ultrasound technicians selected by us.
 Regina now works in Tabora at the Mamola hospital 800 km away from Arusha.

 Monthly fees must be paid to the bank.

-At the end of 2022, 2 more ultrasound machines were ordered that will be paid at the beginning of 2023.
+At the end of 2022, 2 more ultrasound machines were ordered that will be paid for in early 2023.